 Placed on the National Register of Historic Places in 1988, the bridge fell into disrepair after it was replaced by a modern concrete bridge in 1991.
 Vandals tagged it with graffiti and damaged it with fire.
+PHOTOS taken of the bridge in October, 2007 clearly show its rag-tag condition.

 The PBS’s nationally-distributed television show Ultimate Restorations filmed the lift of the bridge and plans an episode about this successful preservation project.